 Hospice of Northwest Ohio is the area’s only independent, non-profit agency solely dedicated to providing end-of-life care.
-It was the first hospice licensed in the state of Ohio and today is ranked, by size, among the top 100 hospice programs in the nation.
+It was the first hospice licensed in the state of Ohio.

 Formed by a small group of visionary volunteers in 1979, Hospice served its first patients in 1981.
 It had a staff of five and cared for 90 patients that year.
-Comparatively, in 2017, it served 2,400 patients with a staff of 350 and a volunteer corps of 200.
+Comparatively, in 2018, it served more than 2,400 patients with a staff of 370 and a volunteer corps of 200.

 While almost all patients in the early years had cancer, 60% now have other end-stage diseases, signifying the acceptance of hospice care as a positive end-of-life care option for all.

 Services are delivered to patients in their own homes, nursing homes and assisted living facilities as well as in our two freestanding hospice centers.
 Both centers were completely funded by gifts from the community.
 The Edward and Marion Knight Hospice Center opened in Perrysburg in 1995 and the Virginia Clifford Hospice Center opened in Toledo in 2004.

 Numerous hospice agencies now serve this area, but Hospice of Northwest Ohio continues to be the community leader.
 Setting the bar for excellent care, its percentage of specially certified clinical staff is among the highest nationwide.
 It also provides the region’s most robust bereavement program, free to anyone in the community, as well as education for professionals, students, family caregivers and the community.

 In 2000, Hospice of Northwest Ohio was one of the first hospices in the U.S. to establish a formal teaching agreement with a medical school – Medical College of Ohio (now the University of Toledo Medical Center) – and continues to provide end-of-life education to University of Toledo medical students as well as others pursuing various medical professions.